Giving Advice ESL Games, Activities and Worksheets

 ESL Should and Shouldn't Board Game - Speaking: Offering Advice, Freer Practice - Group Work - Pre-intermediate (A2) - 30 minutes

 In this fun giving advice board game, students read problems and give advice with should and shouldn't.
-Players take it in turns to roll the dice and move their counter along the board.
-When a player lands on a square, they read the problem and give a piece of advice, saying one thing the person should do and one thing they shouldn't do.
+Players take turns rolling the dice and moving their counter along the board.
+When a player lands on a square, they read the problem and give advice, saying one thing the person should do and one thing they shouldn't do.
 The other students listen to the advice and judge the player's response.
 If it's grammatically correct and appropriate, the player stays on the square.
 If not, the player goes back two squares.
 The first player to reach the finish wins the game.
-If you have a weak class, you can have students play by giving one piece of advice with should or shouldn't.
+If you have a weak class, students play by giving one piece of advice with should or shouldn't.
 The game can also be played with other phrases for giving advice.

 Should and Shouldn't Board Game Preview